It's Okay To be The Dumbest Person In The Room

 I felt like an impostor.

 On the day of the event, I came alone.
-I went early to find my seat and had ample time to get lost since I was not very familiar with SM Aura SMX.
-(Even though I pass SM Aura every day going to and from my work at McKinley Hill).
+I went early to find my seat and had ample time to get lost since I was unfamiliar with SM Aura SMX.
+(Even though I pass SM Aura daily going to and from my work at McKinley Hill).

 After securing my seat, I felt overwhelmed by the people in attendance.
 I saw celebrities and other people of influence.

-I felt I didn’t belong and that I was just an impostor who bought an extra ticket by dumb luck.
+I felt I didn't belong and was just an impostor who bought an extra ticket by dumb luck.

 Being the dumbest person in the room wasn't all that bad.

-When the event formally started, I was amazed by the presentation of each speaker.
+When the event formally started, I was amazed by each speaker's presentation.

-I learned so much that day that some of the ideas I heard stuck with me to this day.
+I learned so much that day that some of the ideas I heard stuck with me.

 I'll never forget the importance of efficient public transportation in advancing a nation delivered by Dr. Kim.